Ehanlion/mist_obsidian/0. The North-West Highlands/NPCs/Reggie Brown.md

 # Man Missing:
 Reggie has recently gone missing from [[Smears-burrow]].
 He was last reported leaving on his fishing boat and sailing along the coast to fish in the shallows.
 Importantly, it is known that he is NOT missing from a raid that happened at [[Smears-burrow]] because he went missing BEFORE the raid that happened.

-More details about where his body can be found are contained with the 'Sad fisherman' hook of [[Mission, Welcome to Mist]].
+More details about where his body can be found are contained with the 'Sad fisherman' hook of [[Quest to Begin Mist]].